 Head technology is one of the variables affecting areal density.
 Historically, there have been rapid technological changes resulting in several generations of head technology in a relatively short time.
 However, in recent years the time has lengthened between changes in generations of head technology.
 Currently, the desktop hard drive industry uses giant magnetoresistive (including tunneling magnetoresistive) head technology, which allows significantly higher storage capacities than the previously utilized thin-film head technology.
 Most of our hard drive product offerings currently employ giant magnetoresistive head technology.
-Additionally, we have undertaken significant development efforts to implement perpendicular recording technology and we began using perpendicular recording heads in certain products beginning in July 2006.
+Additionally, we have undertaken significant development efforts to implement perpendicular recording heads in certain products beginning in July 2006.